-The Academy was founded in 1972 by Dr. Thomas P. Rosandich, the current President Emeritus, in direct response to the ever increasing needs and demands in sport and society in America.
+The Academy was founded in 1972 by Dr. Thomas P. Rosandich in direct response to the ever increasing needs and demands in sport and society in America.
 From the beginning, the Academy’s general mission has been to serve the nation and the world as a sport education resource, upgrading sport through programs of instruction, research and service.

 The Academy was born from the United States’ need for a national school of sport.
 This need was highlighted by the inferior United States team’s performance at the 1972 Munich Olympiad, which was attributed to poor administration, the lack of medical support, and unscientific coaching and training.
 This need for a sport institute was further underscored with the publication of the Blyth – Mueller Report in 1974.
 This landmark study conducted by Dr. Carl Blyth and Dr. Frederick Mueller of the University of North Carolina established a solid link between the poor preparation of coaches and the number and degree of severity of sports injuries to the athletes in their charge.